enspdf/PultusORM/README.md

 ## PultusORM
-PultusORM is a sqlite ORM implementation for kotlin on top of sqlite jdbc driver.
+PultusORM is a sqlite ORM library for kotlin on top of sqlite jdbc driver.

-Status : Active Development<br>
+Dev status : Active<br>
 Version : beta-0.0.1

 ##